zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 1. Check if the format matches GitHub's standard auto-generated format
 2. Look for the "What's Changed" heading and bullet list format: `* PR title by @author in URL`
 3. If parsing fails, fall back to querying the GitHub API directly (Step 1.3)
-4. Note in your notebook that you fell back to API queries
+4. Note in the categorization comment that you fell back to API queries

 ### Deferred Operations